rowansharman/beamforming_simulator/README.md

 # Beamforming Array Simulator
 Beamforming microphone arrays can spatially filter sound to remove background noise and isolate sound coming from a focus point.
 This Mathematica code is my attempt to simulate the rejection pattern of an arbitrary beamforming microphone array in three-dimensional space.
+I developed this while working for Shell TechWorks during the summer of 2018.

 There are three files here to facilitate development and understanding, but only `beamformingSimulator.nb` runs the full 3D simulation.